|United States of America

 In 2021, the Chicago Bears, a NFL team, showed interest in buying a horse racing track in Arlington Heights, a far suburb of Chicago, about 25 mi (40 km) from the centre of the metropolitan area.
-On September 21, 2021, an agreement was signed and the deal is expected to be finalised in late 2022 or early 2023, with the Bears planning to build a new stadium for their team at the site of Arlington International Racecourse.
+On September 21, 2021, an agreement was signed (the deal was finalized in early 2023), with the Bears planning to build a new stadium for their team at the site of Arlington International Racecourse.

 The Chicago Bears have played since 1971 at Soldier Field, a stadium located near the heart of downtown on the Lake Michigan waterfront.
 The location close to downtown, while having a lot of advantages, also creates access problems and limits the possibility of building additional commercial facilities around the arena.

 The venue, having been completely rebuilt in 2002-2003, has an interesting modern form, with the stands located very close to the field, although with a capacity of 61,500 spectators it is currently the smallest stadium in the NFL.
 Following the construction of some very expensive, ultra-modern stadiums in recent years, such as SoFi Stadium and Allegiant Stadium, which opened in 2020, other teams in the league, including the Bears, have also started to think seriously about improving their infrastructure.